nicofirst1/MotionBot/README.md

 - [ ] Send different video
 - [X] Detect face in image change
 - [ ] Draw rectangle around face

+# Issues

+## Telegram gif not showing up on mobile
+### Issues
+Using
+> out = cv2.VideoWriter(video_name, cv2.VideoWriter_fourcc(*'MP4V'), fps,(640,480))
+out.write(frame)

+Generate a .mp4 video with is shown as a *gif* in telegram.
+While the desktop version has no problem viewing it the mobile version displays a blank file wich can be seen only by downloading the .mp4.

+While generating the file *OpenCv* yelds the following warning
+> OpenCV: FFMPEG: tag 0x5634504d/'MP4V' is not supported with codec id 13 and format 'mp4 / MP4 (MPEG-4 Part 14)'
+OpenCV: FFMPEG: fallback to use tag 0x00000020/' ???'

+### Tried Fixes
+* Changing the resolution from *640,480* to any other resolution brings telegram to recognize the file as a video (not gif), but it still does not show up in the mobile version
+* Changing the file extension to *.mp4v* does not work